-When you have multiple Arcserve UDP Agent (Linux) servers that need to support the latest Ubuntu kernel, you can configure them to use one as the staging server.
-Ensure the staging server has the updated driver already deployed by using active internet connection or follows the instructions in task Deploy the updated Ubuntu driver package manually.
-You can configure each Backup Server that needs the updated Ubuntu driver package.
+When you have multiple Arcserve UDP Agent (Linux) servers that need to support the latest RHEL, OEL (RHEL Kernel), Debian, SUSE, and Ubuntu kernels, you can configure them to use one as the staging server.
+Ensure the staging server has the updated driver already deployed by using active internet connection or follows the instructions in task Deploy the Updated RHEL, OEL (RHEL Kernel), Debian, SUSE, and Ubuntu Kernels Driver Package Manually.
+You can configure each Backup Server that needs the updated RHEL, OEL (RHEL Kernel), Debian, SUSE, and Ubuntu driver package.